-From the airport we will drive south for two hours to Lukang, our base for the first night.
-The next morning we will find ourselves watching our first Chinese Bulbuls, Red Collared-doves, Pacific Swallows, Amur Wagtails and Long-tailed Shrikes.
-Local paddies are home to Oriental Skylarks, Eastern Yellow Wagtails, and Grey-faced and perhaps Yellow Buntings.
-Further south is Aogu, the largest zone of estuaries, lakes, rice fields and fishponds in Taiwan.
-It is the best place to search for Eastern Marsh Harrier, White-winged Black and Gull-billed Terns, Intermediate and Chinese Pond-herons and Greater and Lesser Sandplovers.
+From the airport we will go straight to a nearby hotel for the first night.
+The next morning we will set off south to Changhua, seeing our first Chinese Bulbuls, Red Collared-doves, Pacific Swallows, Amur Wagtails and Long-tailed Shrikes en route.
+Paddies are home to Oriental Skylarks, Eastern Yellow Wagtails, and Grey-faced and perhaps Yellow Buntings.
+Nearby is Aogu, the largest zone of estuaries, lakes, rice fields and fishponds in Taiwan.
+It is the best place to search for Eastern Marsh Harrier, White-winged Black and Gull-billed Terns, Intermediate Egret and Greater and Lesser Sandplovers.
 The sweet potato fields attract Pacific Golden Plovers, and Red-necked and Long-toed Stints.

 A little further south is Tainan, our base for the next two nights.
-From here we will visit Chiku, a wintering ground of the very rare Black-faced Spoonbill; we can expect up to 300 of these magnificent birds.
+From here we will visit Chiku, a wintering ground of the very rare Black-faced Spoonbill; we can expect up to 300 of these endangered birds.
 It is a good time of year to find Saunders’ Gull alongside a wide range of wetland birds in this area, including Great Knot and possibly Asian Dowitcher.
-Around Sihcao we will be alert for any unusual wintering passerines from the Asian mainland.

-Tainan is the old capital, and we will no doubt notice the Dutch fortifications, Confucius Temple and other famous local sights as we travel around.
+Tainan is the old capital, and we will no doubt notice the Dutch fortifications, Confucius Temple and other famous local sites as we travel around.

-On day five we will head inland to the mountains, via Kwantien Reserve to look for Greater Painted Snipe, Pheasant-tailed Jacana, White-breasted Waterhen, and Yellow and Cinnamon Bitterns.
+On day five we will leave the developed coastline and head inland to the mountains, via Kwantien Reserve where we will look for Greater Painted Snipe, Pheasant-tailed Jacana, White-breasted Waterhen, and Yellow and Cinnamon Bitterns.
 At various sites in the foothills we will search for Taiwan Hwamei and other specialities.

-En route to Ali-shan we will break our journey with an overnight stop at a top new site, Fireflies Lodge.
+En route to Anmashan we will break our journey with an overnight stop at a top new site, Fireflies Lodge.
 An ex-hunter turned conservationist has set up an excellent small hotel near prime habitat.
-Last year, from his forest hides, we had fabulous views of Swinhoe’s Pheasant, Snowy-browed Flycatcher, White-tailed Robin and the almost mythical Taiwan Partridge.
+On our last visit, from his forest hides, we had fabulous views of Swinhoe’s Pheasant, Snowy-browed Flycatcher, White-tailed Robin and the almost mythical Taiwan Partridge.
 We hope to repeat all those sightings.
 Around the same area we have found Striated Prinia, Olive-backed Pipit, both endemic scimitar-babblers and more, making this a must-visit place.

-During the ascent of Ali-shan we will make birding stops, and perhaps take a tea break at Shihjhuo where they grow the finest tea in Taiwan.
+During the ascent of Anmashan we will make birding stops, and perhaps take a tea break at Shihjhuo where they grow the finest tea in Taiwan.

 Our next stop, for two nights, is where we are very lucky to have special permission to stay at a lovely University study centre at Hui-sen. Surrounded by mid-elevation forest, we will keep our eyes peeled for the bright red endemic form of Maroon Oriole, Taiwan Barbet, Oriental Turtle Dove, Crested Serpent Eagle, Crested Goshawk and Japanese Sparrowhawk.
 Black Eagle, Silver-backed Needletail, Fork-tailed Swift and Lesser Coucal are all possible.

-In the pleasant grounds the sought-after Malayan Night Heron often stalks on the lawns and groups of Taiwan Blue Magpies feed undisturbed.
+In the pleasant grounds, the strange-looking Malayan Night Heron often stalks on the lawns and groups of Taiwan Blue Magpies feed undisturbed.
 Vivid Niltavas and Fire-breasted Flowerpeckers certainly live up to their names and, with a little luck, northern race Brown Hawk Owls and Collared Scops Owls can be seen.

 Mixed flocks, often heralded by Grey Treepies, include Taiwan Yuhinas, Japanese White-eyes, Green-backed Tits, Rufous-faced Warblers, Grey-cheeked Fulvettas, White-bellied Erpornis and Grey-chinned Minivets.
 Taiwan Barbets, Daurian Redstarts, Red-flanked Bluetails and the crested form of Coal Tit are all likely here.
-Nearby we will check a mountain stream for Plumbeous Redstart, Formosan Whistling-thrush and Little Forktail.
-This is a very peaceful place to stay, and some of the famous autumn colour from the maples may be lingering along with butterflies as it is quite sheltered here.
+Nearby we will check a mountain stream for Plumbeous Water Redstart, Formosan Whistling-thrush and Little Forktail.
+This is a very peaceful place to stay, and some of the famous autumn colour from the maples may be lingering, along with a few hardy butterflies, as it is quite sheltered here.

 Throughout the trip we will see many wonderful landscapes, and experience the best of Illa Formosa, with its classic Chinese gardens, brash night markets, and fabulous temples.

 Breakfast will normally be taken at about 7.30am, with some optional pre-breakfast forays.
 Basic fitness is all that is required.
 Full days will be spent in the field with short/medium length walks.
-There are some uphill sections and some steps up to waterfalls, but these will be taken at a sensible pace and are optional.
+There are some uphill sections and some steps, but these will be taken at a sensible pace and are optional.

-Full-board accommodation is provided with one night at the Lukang Leader Hotel, two nights at the Evergreen Plaza, Tainan, one night at Fireflies Lodge, two nights at Ali-shan Centre, two nights at Hui-sen Forest Station, and three nights at the Grand Hotel, Taipei.
+Full-board accommodation is provided with one night at the Gueylin Hotel near the airport, one night at the Formosan Hotel, Changhua, two nights at the Evergreen Plaza, Tainan, one night at Fireflies Lodge, two nights at Anmashan Mountain Resort, two nights at Hui-sen Forest Station, and two nights at the Fullon Skenkeng Hotel, Taipei.
 The accommodation is of a very high standard except at Hui-sen and Fireflies, which are simpler but very pleasant with private bathrooms.
 Food throughout is good quality Chinese, with some western alternatives at most places.
-Packed lunches will be taken some days, on others we will have restaurant lunches.
+Picnic lunches will be taken some days, on others we will dine at restaurants.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and local naturalist, full-board accommodation (starting with dinner on 24th, ending with lunch on 5th), soft drinks at meal times, all entrance fees, local transport by mini-bus, international flights and airport taxes.
+All birdwatching excursions with expert leader and local naturalist, full-board accommodation (starting with breakfast on 27th, ending with breakfast on 7th), soft drinks at meal times, all entrance fees, local transport by mini-bus, international flights and airport taxes.

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

-Return flight from London Heathrow to Taipei using the scheduled services of Cathay Pacific.
-Outbound flight departs early evening; return arrives back early morning.
-Shuttle flights are available on this tour for £70 return (due at time of booking), from other regional airports.
+Return flight from London Heathrow to Taipei using the scheduled services of Taiwan’s national carrier, Eva Air.
+Outbound flight departs mid-evening; return arrives back mid-morning.
+Domestic flights from Manchester and other UK airports are available on this tour.
+See booking form for details.

 Maximum group size: